Man Accused of Secretly Filming Women Shopping in Hernando

 If you or someone you love has been arrested for video voyeurism in Spring Hill, Brooksville or the surrounding area, a Hernando County Sex Crimes Defense Lawyer at Whittel & Melton can help you fight these serious charges.
 A video voyeurism conviction is not something you want on your criminal record for the rest of your life.
 Not only can these charges be embarrassing, but they can impact your future, and not for the better.

 At Whittel & Melton, our Hernando County Sex Crimes Attorneys will work tirelessly to get your video voyeurism charges reduced or dismissed entirely.
 For a free consultation to see how we can help you, please call us today locally at 352-666-2121 or dial us statewide and toll-free at 866-608-5529.
-We welcome you to fill out a free online case evaluation form by downloading our free app from the Apple App Store or get it on Google Play.
+We welcome you to fill out a free online case evaluation form.